maxtcurie/SLiM/README.md

 SLiM EXE can be found from this link: https://drive.google.com/drive/folders/12e1t6liY5JztwOBOLehPoV8GbfORn_j8?usp=sharing

-Executeable the program:
+Executable the program:

-1. Plot the modified the safety factor (q) to see if the rational surfaces are insecected with the q profile.
+1. Plot the modified the safety factor (q) to see if the rational surfaces are intersected with the q profile.
  GUI:    000GUI_Plot_q_modification.py
  script: 0Plot_q_modification.py